Have you been told your placenta is “low-lying”?

 - How should I sleep if my placenta is low-lying?

-- How to move placenta up naturally: the bottom line
+- How to move the placenta up naturally: the bottom line

 What’s a low-lying placenta?